 Since our shelves are wire, they’re not ideal for building with LEGO.
 To solve this problem, we purchased three large LEGO base plates and laid them down on top of the wire shelves.
 They create a solid surface and are also great for building.
 Eventually, we may swap the wire shelf for a wooden one, but for now it works.

 The closets in our basement already had fluorescent lights installed.
 This is actually quite important for this dark closet in a corner of the basement, which doesn’t have much natural light.

-While the need for a light highly depends on the location of the LEGO closet, if the closet you’re considering is dark, a light might be necessary.
-While having an electrician install a light is pricey, battery powered LED lights are a great alternative and can be attached almost anywhere — even a Lego closet.
+While the need for a light highly depends on the location of the Lego closet, if the closet you’re considering is dark, a light might be necessary.
+While having an electrician install a light is pricey, battery powered LED lights are a great alternative and can be attached almost anywhere — even in a Lego closet.

 Bins & Labels for Storage

 Some kind of bin or container for storing ALL.
 THE.
 LEGO. are also essential.
 I’ll share a few of my favorite options below and how we organize everything below.
 And with bins comes the need for labels.

 Seating for Working (optional)

 Since we lowered the bottom shelf of our Lego closet for a workspace, we added a few small seats for our kids to sit on.
 They’re kids, they’re young, they could probably stand or even kneel on the floor, but small seats work, too.

 Kid-sized chairs would work, but a few years ago I DIY-ed some seats from milk crates that tuck under the shelf perfectly and also add some additional storage space.
 Our crate seats store extra (knock off) Lego base plates and a couple of Lego challenges I’ve printed out, but they could also hold Lego sets or instruction manuals.

 Lego Closet Decor (also optional)